U.S. airlines stand by 737 MAX as some customers, nations reject it

 Southwest’s pilot association said on Tuesday it supported the airline’s decision to continue to fly the aircraft, as well as the FAA’s findings to date.

-American Airlines released a similar statement on Monday, saying extensive flight data collected from its fleet gave it confidence in the safe operation of all its aircraft, including the 737 MAX 8.
+American Airlines said Tuesday the company continues to “believe the Boeing 737 MAX aircraft is safe and that our pilots are well-trained and well-equipped to operate it.”

-An American official on Tuesday said the airline’s position remained the same.
+The airline is waiting for findings from the black boxes from Ethiopian Airlines that “will provide a better understanding of the cause of this recent accident.”
+The airline has said extensive flight data collected from its fleet gave it confidence in the safe operation of all its aircraft, including the 737 MAX 8.

 American, with 24 MAX 8 planes, said it has been sharing its data with the FAA, in coordination with the Allied Pilots Association, a union that represents American’s pilots.